 Cooper, Heron & Heward (2007, p.
 149) say if you do visual analysis, you must look at three things.

-Take a look at the first graph below.
+Trend Take a look at the first condition in the graph below.
 We have an ascending trend, then we have another ascending trend.
 How many would be convinced that the intervention was good?
 That the progress happened as a result of the intervention itself?
 Would you be suspicious?

-Now look at the second graph.
+Now look at the second condition in the graph.
 If it's flat and then it goes up, that's convincing.
 And the third graph?
 If we have something that's going down and our intervention makes it go up, we can convince people of our effectiveness.
 This is part of trend analysis.

 Where does visual analysis occur?